gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### optOutFromApplication
-UpdateOpt out company or store from other seller sales channel
+Opt-out company or store from other seller application